Ioannis Liodakis PhD

 About

 I was born in the island of Crete and studied physics at the University of Patras.
 After finishing my MSc in Astrophysics I moved back to Crete for my PhD at the University of Crete and the Skinakas Observatory where I worked for an optical polarization project called RoboPol.
-Since then, I have moved back and forth across the world three times, once as a Kavli fellow at Stanford University in the USA, then as FINCA and Gruber fellow at the University of Turku in Finland, and now as a NASA postdoctoral fellow at the Marshall Space Flight Center, in the USA.
+Since then, I have moved back and forth across the world four times, once as a Kavli fellow at Stanford University in the USA, then as FINCA and Gruber fellow at the University of Turku in Finland, a NASA postdoctoral fellow at the Marshall Space Flight Center, in the USA, and now faculty at the Institute of Astrophysics in Greece.

 My research has covered a wide range of topics trying to understand the multimessenger emission of jets from supermassive black holes.
-I have worked on tidal disruption events, radio galaxies, gravitational lensing, supermassive black hole binaries etc., but I am particularly interested in the multiwavelength polarized emission from blazars, the most extreme of the supermassive black hole jets.
+I have worked on tidal disruption events, radio galaxies, gravitational lensing, supermassive black hole binaries etc., but I am particularly interested in the multiwavelength polarized emission from blazars and TDEs, the most extreme of the supermassive black hole systems.

 Education